cBournhonesque/lightyear/NOTES.md

     - Ideally we also want the relationship to hold data.
 For example `is_replicating`, etc.
   - Should we do it by triggers? i.e. you trigger ReplicateOn<Entity> for your target entity?

-  - ReplicateOn<Entity> hook:
-    - if None, try to find a single Transport
-    - if client(), try to find a single Client
-    - if server(), try to find a single Server
-    - if entity:
-      - if entity is a Client, use that
-      - if entity is a Server, replicate to all their ClientOfs?
-    - if server(NetworkTarget)
-      - find all the ClientsOf that match the target

-  - The component is immutable.
-Via hook, we add to the component:
-    - the list of ReplicationSenders it is replicated on
-  - The list of components replicated should depend on list of Senders.
-    - Each sender has a 'sender-type' (client/server/peer), depending on that, we

-- Does each ReplicationSender cache the list of components that they might want to replicate?
-  - Or do we have general ClientToServer archetypes, ServerToClient archetypes, Bidirectional archetypes?

 - ReplicationGroup:
   - the ReplicationSender has an internal timer, and the ReplicationGroup has one too?
   - We could have one entity per replication group?
 Maybe not, as the replication group is specific to this one sender